AlonEirew/event-relation-resources/definitions.md

 Event Temporality Identification (ETI) is the process of identifying temporal event relations in context.
 That is, identifying that event A occurs in time *before* event B, and vice versa (B occurrs *after* A).

-> ℹ️ There are many sub-types to the temporal relations which differ from one annotation scheme to another (typical relations types are: before, after, start, end, meet, overlab, during, etc...).
+> ℹ️ There are many sub-types to the temporal relations which differ from one annotation scheme to another (typical relations types are: before, after, meet, overlap, during, etc...).

-## Settings
-Two main settings exist for the event-event relation extraction task

-### Within Document
-Within Document (WD) event-event relation extraction is the task of identifying event relations between pairs of event mentions within a single document.

-### Cross Document
-Cross Document (CD) event-event relation extraction is the task of identifying event relations between pairs of event mentions within a single document and across multiple documents.

-> ℹ️ The CD task is considered more challenging as it covers both the WD and CD tasks.